tystar86/python_exercises/Tasks/math.md

 ```

 #60.
->Write a Python program to parse math formulas and put parentheses around multiplication and division.
+>Write a function to parse math formulas and put parentheses around multiplication and division.

 Sample data : 4+5*7/2